 Qualifications & Registration

-Holding recognised qualifications and being registered with Fitness Australia may help reduce premiums, as it demonstrates competence and adherence to industry standards.
+Holding recognised qualifications and maintaining registration with AUSactive may help reduce premiums.
+Registration demonstrates competence and adherence to industry standards.

 Real-World Insurance Scenarios for Fitness Businesses

-These common scenarios illustrate why the right insurance matters for personal trainers and gyms.
+These scenarios illustrate why business insurance matters for personal trainers and gyms.

-A personal training client tears their ACL during a plyometric exercise you prescribed.
-They require surgery, six months of rehabilitation, and cannot work for three months.
-They claim the exercise was inappropriate for their fitness level.
+A personal training client tears their ACL during a plyometric exercise you programmed.
+They require reconstructive surgery, six months of rehabilitation, and three months off work.
+They allege the exercise was inappropriate for their fitness level.

 • Professional indemnity covers the claim arising from your exercise programming decisions

-• ACL reconstruction surgery, rehabilitation, and lost income claims can exceed $100,000
+• ACL reconstruction, rehabilitation, and lost income claims can exceed $100,000

-• Without insurance, you would be personally liable for all costs not covered by ACC
+• Without insurance you would be personally liable for all costs

-• Thorough client screening, fitness assessments, and session documentation strengthen your defence
+• Thorough client screening, fitness assessments, and session records strengthen your defence

-A cable machine in your gym snaps during use, striking a member in the face and causing a facial laceration requiring stitches.
+A cable machine in your gym fails mid-use, striking a member in the face and causing a laceration that requires stitches and leaves a scar.
 The member claims the equipment was poorly maintained.

 • Public liability covers the injury claim from the gym member